benmizel/mrtodo-api/README.md

 **POST auth/signup**

-- Sign up account creation, with JWT for authentication.
+- Sign-up account creation, with JWT for authentication.

 Parameters:
 - username: User-provided location as a number